-Through a combination of Google and good luck, teacher Sam Hopkins connected with John Marcus, owner of Truck Training and Licensing Services (TTLS), who was keen to help and to give back to Palmy’s community.
+Through a combination of Google and good luck, ELP teacher Sam Hopkins connected with John Marcus, owner of Truck Training and Licensing Services (TTLS), who was keen to help and to give back to Palmy’s community.

-Ten learners, originally from Afghanistan, Myanmar, the Philippines and Bhutan joined the class and formed a tight bond.
+Sam Hopkins developed and delivered the English courses to prepare people with the necessary language skills.
+Learners originally from Afghanistan, Myanmar, the Philippines and Bhutan joined the class and formed a tight bond.

 “The language barrier can make things tricky,” says Francious, “but with perseverance from all sides and a lot of laughter, we made it work.”

-Hafizullah Abdul Chaman, another learner, wants to thank TTLS and ELP.
-“They worked well together and helped us to get our licences,” he says.
 “It’s a good opportunity for people who can’t afford to pay.
 I really enjoyed the class, yeah, and it’s one of my achievements in New Zealand.
 Now I’ll move forward to get more licences.”

 As Francious puts it: “The more we can give them the tools to go out there to excel, the better.”

 English Language Partners provides unique support for New Kiwis.
 We have a wide range of programmes to help with the English needed for everyday life, work and study here in New Zealand.
 We have 22 centres nationwide.
 Talk to us today!